Mixed Hodge structure on local cohomology with support in determinantal varieties: The Hodge filtration

 \section{The Hodge filtration}

-In this section we explain how to deduce the Hodge filtration on each local cohomology module from Theorem \ref{main} and the previous work \cite{perlmanraicu} regarding the Hodge filtration on the intersection cohomology pure Hodge modules.
-As an application, we determine the generation level.
-In Section \ref{SecGenLev} we carry out another example.
-Finally, in Section \ref{SecHodgeQp} we prove Theorem \ref{qpideal}.
+In this section we explain how to deduce the Hodge filtration on local cohomology from Theorem \ref{main} and the previous work \cite{perlmanraicu} regarding the Hodge filtration on the intersection cohomology pure Hodge modules.
+As an application, we determine the generation level and carry out another example.